 Michigan State University Department of Radiology strives to become a nationally and internationally acclaimed department by providing access to the highest-quality medical care in our patient-centered environment, training future generations of highly skilled and compassionate physicians, advancing medical knowledge through state-of-the art research, while meeting the wellness needs of our population through community outreach.

 The Department of Radiology is conveniently located in its own modern free-standing independent facility located on the MSU Campus.
-Unlike other similar on-campus facilities, access to the Radiology facility and parking is very easy for our patients and trainees.
-The Department has state-of-the-art equipment.
-Through a combination of independent and joint ventures, the Department of Radiology has access to 7 Clinical MRI (including 2 3T & 1 open magnet), 2 PET-CTs, cyclotron and CT.
-The department also has full general diagnostic imaging capabilities with digital mammography, ultrasound, fluoroscopy, DEXA and interventional services.
-In 2014, the Department recently opened its state-of-the-art Women’s Imaging Center on the 6th floor of the Eyde building located just across from the campus on Hagadorn road.
-The facility is dedicated to women’s health and provides mammography, biopsies, DEXA and ultrasound.
+Access to the Radiology facility and parking is very easy for our patients and trainees.
+The Department has state-of-the-art equipment, including 4 Clinical MRI, a PET-CT, 2 cyclotrons and a CT.
+The department also has full general diagnostic imaging capabilities with digital and 3D mammography, ultrasound, fluoroscopy, bone densitometry (DEXA), and interventional services.
+In 2014, the Department opened its state-of-the-art Women’s Imaging Center on the 6th floor of the Eyde building located just across from the campus on Hagadorn road.
+The facility is dedicated to women’s health and provides digital and 3D mammography, biopsies, bone densitometry (DEXA), and ultrasound.

 The MSU Rehabilitation Medicine recently moved to a beautiful state-of-the-art facility located on the 4th floor of the Eyde Building which is adjacent to the Radiology facility.
 Rehabilitation and musculoskeletal radiology are now co-located on the 4th floor of the Eyde Building to provide the "real-time" integrated service which optimizes the patient care experience.

-The Department of Radiology participates in the residency education of 60 residents per year who are performing their clinical rotations from multiple sites across the southern portion of Michigan.
-The participating programs are in conjunction with the Colleges of Human and Osteopathic Medicine and include residents from Flint, McLaren Oakland, Garden City Hospital, Henry Ford Wyandotte, Botsford, Oakwood Southshore, Huron Valley-Sinai, and McLaren Macomb.
+The Department of Radiology participates in the residency education of 39 residents per year who are performing their clinical rotations from multiple sites across the southern portion of Michigan.
+The participating programs are in conjunction with the Colleges of Human and Osteopathic Medicine and include residents from McLaren Oakland/Macomb Hospital, Garden City Hospital, Beaumont Farmington Hills Hospital, and Providence-Providence Park Hospital.
 There is a weekly didactic resident education series held in our 100 seat auditorium located in the Radiology building on the MSU campus.

 One of the unique aspects of the educational training provided by the Department is the Atis K. Freimanis Visiting Professor Program.
 Dr. Freimanis was born in Riga, Latvia in 1925.
 He earned his M.D. degree at the University of Hamburg, Germany and interned at Bellevue Hospital in New York City.
 Ohio State University Hospital in Columbus, Ohio was the setting for his diagnostic radiology residency and subsequent professional career.
 He served as Professor and Chairman of Radiology at Ohio State University and the Medical College of Ohio at Toledo before coming to Michigan State University as a Professor of Radiology from 1983 to 1993.
 Since its beginning in the 1975-76 academic year, the Program has brought more than 350 distinguished scholars in the field of radiology and medicine to the MSU campus.